AnderUstarroz/sol-cerberus-website/docs/docs/testing/sc-test-demo-example.md

 ---

-The easiest to understand testing is by looking at the Sol Cerberus [Demo](https://demo.solcerberus.com/) program [tests examples](https://github.com/AnderUstarroz/sol-cerberus-demo/tree/main/tests).
+The easiest to understand testing is by looking at the [tests examples](https://github.com/AnderUstarroz/sol-cerberus-demo/tree/main/tests) of the Sol Cerberus [Demo](https://demo.solcerberus.com/) program.

 ## Create a Sol Cerberus instance